 Add a section “6.2.1.2 The workflow on introduction of band combinations not for block approval”.
 This section covers band combinations not valid and band combinations not for block approval in Release 17.

-Modify Figure 6.2.1.1-1 to include the band combinations not valid or not for block approval in release 17.
-The figure may be promoted to before section 6.2.1.1 to represent the whole band combination work flow.

 Add a section “7.3 Guidelines on introduction of intra-band combinations including intra-band ULCA in their UL configurations”.
 Sub-sections will cover the two cases: single band UL IMD related MSD and dual band UL triple beat related MSD.

 2.1 Band combinations not valid or not for block approval in R17